Randsburg, California

-Randsburg (formerly Rand Camp) is a census-designated place (CDP) in Kern County, California, United States.
+Randsburg (formerly Rand Camp) is an unincorporated community in Kern County, California, United States.
 Randsburg is located 17 mi south of Ridgecrest, at an elevation of 3504 feet.
+For statistical purposes, the United States Census Bureau has defined the community as a census-designated place (CDP).
 The population was 45 in the 2020 census, down from 69 in the 2010 census.